Amyotrophic Lateral Sclerosis (ALS)

 Abnormalities of the immune system

-There is evidence that the immune system, particularly immunologic cells in the nervous system known asmicroglia, can be both beneficial and harmful in ALS.
+There is evidence that the immune system, particularly immune cells in the nervous system known as microglia, can be both beneficial and harmful in ALS.
 Microglia may be protective up to a certain point and then become damaging.
 Modifying the actions of the immune system is an active area of ALS research.

 Glutamate is one of many neurotransmitter chemicals in the nervous system that carries signals between nerve cells.
 There is some evidence that in ALS glutamate accumulates in the spaces around a nerve cell after it has completed its signaling function, causing problems for the nerve cells in its vicinity.
 The problem could be caused by inadequate transport of glutamate away from the cells.

-The only FDA-approved drug for ALS, riluzole (Rilutek), is based on reducing glutamate levels.
-Riluzole has a modest effect on slowing disease progression and prolonging survival.
+Riluzole (Rilutek), is based on reducing glutamate levels.
+Riluzole has a modest effect on slowing disease progression and prolonging life.

-For years, experts have tried to find factors common to people who develop ALS, such as environmental toxins, occupational hazards, places of work or residence, exposure to chemicals and so forth.
+For years, experts have tried to find factors common to people who develop ALS, such as environmental toxins, occupational hazards, places of work or residence, exposure to chemicals, and others.
 So far, the evidence for such risk factors and triggers has been frustratingly unclear, although a recent finding of an association between developing ALS and having served in the military is one of the strongest of these proposed risk factors.

 Cyanobacteria are also found in some bodies of water.
 In 2009, some experts suggested water contamination of a lake in New Hampshire as a possible cause of an apparent increase in ALS risk in the surrounding area.
-However, the evidence for this link is not strong.
+However, more studies are needed to establish a clear link.

 Higher-than-average rates of ALS on the island of Guam have led scientists to suspect a possible toxic factor may have been involved there, at least historically.
 Recent evidence suggests that inclusion in the native peoples' diet of poisonous nuts from the indigenous cycad trees could be an explanation.

-The heavy metals lead, mercury and arsenic, although they can be toxic to the nervous system, haven't been shown to be causative agents in ALS.
+The heavy metals lead, mercury, aluminum, and arsenic, although they can be toxic to the nervous system, have not been shown to be causative agents in ALS.

 Genetic testing and counseling

-For more information, please speak with your MDA clinic team, and see Facts About Genetics and Neuromuscular Diseases.
+For more information, please speak with your MDA Care Center team.

 To learn more about the causes of ALS, see Research.